elileinkram/_feedstack_web/README.md

 # How it works

 We provide you with 3 classes.
 Author, Post and Reader.
 You can find these classes and a description of their properties in the 'classes' directory.

+# Example

 One of the properties belonging to Post, is hashtags.
 Hashtags is a set of strings, containing hashtags the user has included within the post.
 By accessing hashtags you can show posts of a certain type, say "dogs", "paris" or "guitar".

 There are heaps of other interesting properties you can access, be sure to check them out.

 # Showing posts